B-Meister/B-Meister/README.md

-### I am currently a student of Lambda and here's what I'm currently working on.
+### I (He/Him) am currently a student of Lambda School and here's what I'm currently working on.

-Here are some ideas to get you started:
+- As a history and policy nerd, I am always looking for new ways to understand why society does what it does

-- 🔭 I’m currently working on ...
-HRF Asylum
+- I love data analysis and creating visualizations, so if there is data you find interesting to play with, feel free to send it my way.
-- 🌱 I’m currently learning ... how to scrape data well
+- Love all kinds of games from board games to video games to card games.
+The mechanics behind how each game works is what drives entertainment!

-- 👯 I’m looking to collaborate on ... data analysis on policy
+Skills -
-- 🤔 I’m looking for help with ... starting my career
+SQL, Python, Docker, Flask, Data Visualization, Agile Leadership, Agile & Waterfall Methodologies, Break-even Analysis, Code Review, Data Analysis, Data-driven Decision Making, ETL

-- 💬 Ask me about ...
-Anything
+Contact me @
-- 📫 How to reach me: ... begogineni@gmail.com
+- begogineni@gmail.com
-- 😄 Pronouns: ...
-He/Him
+- @BharathGoginen3 on Twitter
-- ⚡ Fun fact: ...
-I always have a variety of animal facts in my arsenal -->
+- Right here on Github!